Sign in

 Walking tracks stemming from the picnic area lead to nearby lookouts with spectacular views of basalt cliffs and Fingal Beach, which is exposed at low tide.

-Distance: 7.2 kilometre return
+Distance: 7.2 kilometres return

 Rabbit Rock (Image Credit: Tom Putt)